Tell us your real names, country of birth, date of birth, and childhood experience.

 Thank you for all the love and support you’ve given me since I began this journey as an artist.
 I hope I inspired you to do good things and/or to pursue your dreams as a fellow artist.
 Feel free to reach out to me on my social media, I’m fairly accessible and have given advice to lots of independent artists.

 I tell them that if music is something they love, to never give up.
-It takes lots of time an persistence to achieve a real career in the music industry.
-I’m still working at it and getting closer everyday to my dreams.
+It takes a lot of time and persistence to achieve a real career in the music industry.
+I’m still working at it and getting closer every day to my dreams.
 I’ve gotten specific questions from how I was able to secure a lease on a beat, to the steps I took to promote the record.
 Also, I get questions like “is this or that company legitimate to work with?”
 I always give my honest opinion because I know how hard it is on the “come-up.”

 My single NAH MEAN debuted on DJ Suss One’s radio show on HOT 97 in NYC!
 My single Savage feat Trey Songz continues to play on online radio throughout the world, some FM stations in the US, and is still on the DRT National Airplay Independent Chart.
 I’ve done live radio interviews on We On Radio in NY, Twin Radio Syndicate on Blogtalk Radio, and A.V.A Live Radio in FL.
 I’ve had a featured blog about my single Savage feat Trey Songz on ThisIs50.com and JackThriller.com.